SafeSight-AI/aws-scripts/README.md

 ## Overview

-- **Stream Processor**: Python code and Terraform for ingesting, processing, and storing video streams, including real-time frame capture, S3 uploads, and integration with AWS Kinesis Video Streams, DynamoDB, and SSM Parameter Store.
+- **Stream Processor**: AWS-based microservice, hosted using ECS.
+Uses Python code and Terraform for ingesting, processing, and storing video streams, including real-time frame capture, S3 uploads, and integration with AWS Kinesis Video Streams, DynamoDB, and SSM Parameter Store.
 - **Raspberry Pi CLI**: Command-line tools for managing camera devices and streams, including local configuration and AWS Kinesis Video Stream setup.
-- **Tech Demo**: Example scripts for capturing images and sending them to AWS Rekognition APIs.
+- **Tech Demo**: A simple PoC that we can use for pitching to investors or anyone else.
+Uses a simple connection to detect people within the frame, and see if they are wearing hard hats.
+Connects a computer to the AWS backend, and creates an API call to signal the new frame upload to the frontend
 - **Infrastructure**: Modular Terraform code for provisioning AWS resources (ECS, S3, DynamoDB, Security Groups, SSM Parameters).

 ## Directory Structure